A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Numerical Evidences

 \subsubsection{Higher order circulant discretizations plus diagonal systems}

-We consider circulant matrix sequences arising from the approximation of higher order differential problems with proper homogeneous/periodic boundary conditions on $\partial\Omega$ as in (\ref{eq:modkb2D}), i.e., $\{B_n=A_n+D_n\}_n$, where $A_n=S_n(f)$ with $f(t)=\sum_{i=1}^d (2-2\cos(t_i))^q$.
+We consider circulant matrix sequences arising from the approximation of higher order differential problems with proper homogeneous periodic boundary conditions on $\partial\Omega$ as in (\ref{eq:modkb2D}), i.e., $\{B_n=A_n+D_n\}_n$, where $A_n=S_n(f)$ with $f(t)=\sum_{i=1}^d (2-2\cos(t_i))^q$.
 The choice of the generating function for the projector is the same as in the previous section (see \cite{mcirco}).
 Indeed, Table \ref{table:multigrid:circulant-ho} shows the importance of these constraints with respect to the case $d0$ with $q=2$.
 It is worth mentioning that the optimality of the corresponding MGM is again confirmed (for the case $d4$ the parameter $\rho$ has to be set in a proper way).
-The comments concerning the two-level setting in Table \ref{table:multigrid:circulant-ho} are of the same type as in the unilevel one.